hknutzen/Netspoc/doc.markdown

 Per default, NetSPoC gives warnings for redundant rules and elements.
-But the behavior can be adjusted by command line switches and by attributes at policy definitions.
+But the behavior can be adjusted by command line switches and by attributes at service definitions.

 - Use command line
 switch `-check_duplicate_rules_=0|1|warn` to globally